Bizzhle/Rated/README.md

 ## MERN stack app using Next.js

-Web app using Nextjs and MongoDB that can perform user registration and user actions.
+Web app built using Nextjs, express and MongoDB that can perform user registration and user actions.

 ## Tech stack